-Submission Details:Submit complete applications via email only to edward.giefer@dc.gov.Point of Contact:Edward Giefer Phone: 202-442-7629 Email: edward.giefer@dc.govAvailability of RFA:By email from the Office of Planning
+Submission Details: Submit complete applications via email only to edward.giefer@dc.gov .
+Point of Contact: Edward Giefer Phone: 202-442-7629 Email: edward.giefer@dc.gov Availability of RFA: The Request for Applications will be published in the DC Register, the District Clearinghouse, and OP's website.